stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 - `signing_pubkey` is the compressed secp256k1 public key used by this producer to sign FROST signature-generation messages to be consumed by other producers.
-- `state_root_hash` is the hash of the chain state MARF as of the last block processed, identified by (`set_block`, `set_txoff`).

 The subsequent output(s) in this transaction are the PoX outputs:

-1. If the producer set enrollment is in a reward cycle, then outputs 1 through 20 must go to the chosen PoX recipients.
+1. If the producer set enrollment is in a reward phase, then outputs 1 through 20 must go to the chosen PoX recipients.
    - Recipients are chosen as described in "Stacking Consensus Algorithm" in SIP-007, using the final block announcement of term N-3 as the source: